8W9aG/panelbeater/README.md

 `panelbeater` goes through the following steps:
 1. Downloads the historical data.
 2. Performs feature engineering on the data.
-3. Trains the required models to operate on the data panel.
+3. Trains the required models and copulas to operate on the data panel.
 4. Downloads the current data.
 5. Runs inference on t+X for the latest options to find the probability distribution on the asset prices to their expiry dates.
 6. Finds any mispriced options and size the position accordingly.